Islamic State insurgency in Tunisia

-The Islamic State Insurgency in Tunisia referred to the low–level militant and terror activity of the Islamic State branch in Tunisia from 2015 to 2022.
+The Islamic State Insurgency in Tunisia refers to the low–level militant and terror activity of the Islamic State branch in Tunisia from 2015 to 2022.
 The activity of the Islamic State (IS) in Tunisia began in June 2015, with the Sousse attacks, though an earlier terror incident in Bardo Museum in March 2015 was claimed by IS, while the Tunisian government blamed Okba Ibn Nafaa Brigade for the attack.
 Following massive border clashes near Ben Guerdane in March 2016, the activity of the IS group was described as an armed insurgency, switching from previous tactics of sporadic suicide attacks to attempts to gain territorial control.
 The armed insurgency was suppressed in 2022.

 Background

 Rise of the Islamists

 Since the death of Antar Zouabri the leader of the pro-al-Qaeda group called Armed Islamic Group of Algeria (GIA) which led an end of the Algerian Civil War in February 2002.
 The Islamist groups, like GIA and Salafist Group for Preaching and Combat (GSPC), continued the fight in their own insurgency in Algeria.
 In the meanwhile, on 11April 2002 a suspected al-Qaeda deadly bombing attack was carried in the Algeria's neighbour country Tunisia, on the island of Djerba.
 Twenty-one people were killed and dozens were injured.
 A suspected Polish with a German citizenship called Christian Ganczarski was arrested and jailed for having connections with al-Qaeda and the attacker.
 In December 2006, two people were killed by Islamists and two others were arrested.
 On 3January 2007 clashes broke out in Soliman, Tunisia, between the Tunisian Police and a suspected Islamist armed group.
 Fourteen people were killed, including two members of the security force, and fifteen people were arrested.

 In late 2012, the Tunisian Army launched some operations against the Islamist rebels whom are active around the mountainous Algeria–Tunisia border.
 On 16July 2014, a deadly attack against the army left fifteen soldiers and one attacker dead.
 Eighteen others were wounded on the Algeria–Tunisia border.